Iteatime/Acrabadabra/README.md

 #### 3.2 Debugging lambdas

 We use the inspector protocol to ease lambda debugging.
-You can get dignostic infos using an inspector client like Chrome DevTools.
+You can get diagnostic infos using an inspector client like Chrome DevTools.

 Details [here](https://nodejs.org/en/docs/guides/debugging-getting-started/)